 Spanish | French

-Can I change my decision once I accept a seat in a High School Specialty Program seat?
+Can I change my decision once I accept a High School Specialty Program seat?

 Answer: Changing My Seat Acceptance